alexreg/typer-cli/README.md

     </a>
 </p>

-There is an optional utility tool called **Typer CLI**, additional to **Typer** itself.
+There is an optional utility tool called **Typer CLI**, in addition to **Typer** itself.

 It's main feature is to provide ✨ completion ✨ in the Terminal for your own small programs built with **Typer**.

-...without you having to create a complete installable Python package.
+... without you having to create a complete installable Python package.

 It's probably most useful if you have a small custom Python script using **Typer** (maybe as part of some project), for some small tasks, and it's not complex/important enough to create a whole installable Python package for it (something to be installed with `pip`).